 What are Darwin Tulips?

 There are hundreds of varieties of tulips, but Darwin hybrids have to be one of the most outstanding.
 They have large, delightful blooms in a myriad of colors and their sturdy stems stand up to wind and rain.
 These are one of the longer lived tulip varieties and are coveted as cut flowers.
 Growing Darwin tulips allows for years of intense color in the garden.

-These bulbs come in bold colors of red, yellow, pink and ivory.
-They may be striped, marked with flames, feathers or colored margins.
-These are single flowered bulbs with stems that get up to 20 to 28 inches (50 to 70 cm.) tall.
+These bulbs come in bold colors of red, yellow, pink, and ivory.
+They may be striped, marked with flames, feathers, or colored margins.
+These are single flowered bulbs with stems that get up to 20 to 28 inches (50-70 cm.) tall.
 Many of the flowers are scented and some even have ruffled petals.

 Darwin Tulip Information